KILTprotocol/docs/docs/concepts/06_Advanced/terms-and-quote.md

   - A breakdown of all the (net and gross) costs, the currency quoted, and any taxes associated with the attestation.
   - A link to the terms and conditions of the attestation.

-Only the ctype hash in the partial claim is required, everything else is optional.
+Only the CType hash in the partial claim is required, everything else is optional.

 ## How to create a Quote